prestia/greatartbot/README.md

 Notes:
  * I will (probably) make this README more complete and helpful in the future.
- * I will (maybe, but not likely) make my code a bit cleaner and mess with the algorithm for generating art.
+ * I will (maybe, but not likely) make my code a bit cleaner.
  * I will (absolutely) ask your forgiveness if you try to read this slop.

 Future:
  * I'd really like to have `promoter.py` title each piece of work before tweeting it out.
 I'm having a hard time deciding where to draw words to assemble the titles from though.
 Suggestions are welcome.
- * ~~Make the bot a MUCH BETTER ARTIST by adding in [these keys](https://twitter.com/smestorp/status/408015839078539264).~~

 License:
  * It has one.